chunky-dev/docs/ChunkyDocs/docs/getting_started/installing.md

  3. [Download the Universal JAR / Chunky Launcher (ChunkyLauncher.jar)](http://chunkyupdate.lemaik.de/ChunkyLauncher.jar) and keep it in a safe place (you will use this to start Chunky).

  4. Launch ChunkyLauncher.jar.
-You may need to launch via commandline/script using `java -jar path\to\ChunkyLauncher.jar`.
+You may need to launch via command line/script using `java -jar path\to\ChunkyLauncher.jar --launcher`.

 ---